Chinderah

 AreaSearch assessment positions Chinderah ahead of most Australian regions for employment performance

-Chinderah has a balanced workforce with both white and blue collar jobs, prominent tourism and hospitality sectors, and an unemployment rate of 2.4%.
-This figure is based on AreaSearch's aggregation of statistical area data.
+Chinderah has a balanced workforce spanning white and blue collar employment.
+Tourism and hospitality sectors are prominently featured, with an unemployment rate of 2.5%.
+Employment stability has been relative over the past year, according to AreaSearch aggregation of statistical area data.

-In contrast, public administration & safety employs only 4.4% of local workers, below Rest of NSW's 7.5%.
-There are 1.5 workers for every resident in Chinderah, indicating it functions as an employment hub hosting more jobs than residents and attracting workers from surrounding areas.
-Over the 12-month period prior to this report, the labour force decreased by 2.3% alongside a 1.9% employment decline, causing the unemployment rate to fall by 0.4 percentage points in Chinderah.
-This contrasts with Rest of NSW where employment contracted by 0.5%, the labour force fell by 0.1%, and unemployment rose by 0.4 percentage points.
-Providing broader context, state-level data up to 25-Nov shows NSW employment contracted by 0.03% (losing 2,260 jobs), with the state unemployment rate at 3.9%.
-Nationally, the unemployment rate is 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 offer further insight into potential future demand within Chinderah.
-These projections suggest national employment should expand by 6.6% over five years and 13.7% over ten years.
-Applying these industry-specific projections to Chinderah's employment mix suggests local employment should increase by approximately 6.4% over five years and 13.2% over ten years, based on a simple weighting extrapolation for illustrative purposes and not accounting for localised population projections.
+Construction is particularly strong, with an employment share of 1.7 times the regional level.
+Public administration & safety employs just 4.4% of local workers, below Regional NSW's 7.5%.
+There are 1.5 workers for every resident, indicating that Chinderah functions as an employment hub hosting more jobs than residents and attracting workers from surrounding areas.
+Over a 12-month period ending in December 2025, employment remained stable at 0.0% while labour force decreased by 0.2%, resulting in unemployment falling by 0.2 percentage points.
+By comparison, Regional NSW recorded an employment decline of 1.2%, labour force decline of 0.8%, and unemployment rose by 0.4 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment is forecast to expand by 6.6% over five years and 13.7% over ten years.
+Applying these industry-specific projections to Chinderah's employment mix suggests local employment should increase by 6.4% over five years and 13.2% over ten years, based on a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment